prebid/Prebid.js/modules/dgkeywordRtdProvider.md

 Module Name: Digital Garage Keyword Module
 Module Type: Rtd Provider
 Maintainer: mediaconsortium-develop@bi.garage.co.jp
+Remarks: This module can work only with AppNexusBidAdapter.
 ## Integration

 1) Compile the Digital Garage Keyword Module and Appnexus Bid Adapter into your Prebid build: